These pattern designers are turning their lush large-scale creations into pocket-portfolio-prints.

 When approaching new customers and potential collaborators, Sarah always has a pack of Business Cards handy.
 She printed Square Business Cards with Printfinity to highlight the range and depth of her pattern designs.
 “Printfinity is essential as a pattern designer, allowing me to showcase the broad aesthetic of my studio.”
 The Square Business Cards also serve as a mini print takeaway.
 “The square cards add a bit of cool factor.
 Who doesn’t want an extra dose of fun?”

 Just outside of Leeds, UK, you’ll find Karen Lewis’ quaint textile design studio.
 After years of teaching, she decided to pursue a creative outlet so she can spend more time at home with her family.
-And it paid off—her studio currently designs quilting fabrics for renowned supplier Robert Kaufman in New York City, which are printed on the Kona cotton solids range.
+And it paid off—her studio currently designs quilting fabrics for renowned supplier Robert Kaufman in Los Angeles, which are printed on the Kona cotton solids range.
 She also hand-prints fabrics featuring her signature designs for crafters and quilters to purchase for their own projects To keep her customers engaged, Karen has a fabric of the month club where customers can subscribe to receive the latest pattern designs to try on new projects.

 When developing patterns, Karen can’t seem to escape her inspiration.
 “I actually drive myself mad with seeing patterns and designs wherever I go,” she explains.
 “Whether it’s the prints my boots make when I walk my dog, or the shadows cast from trees—I’m always seeing patterns.”
 These inspirations translate into quirky and organic patterns that pair with an array of boldly colored fabrics.